OpenDataforWeb3/Resources/CONTRIBUTING.md

 <br />

 # How we Coordinate
 - We have created working groups that you can get involved in.
-Please refer to [this document]() to find out more
+Please refer to our discord for more info

 - We are using [discord](https://discord.gg/havA38Xa7q) for the community and general coordination.